-The result of feeding Honey from food toys all these years?
+The result of feeding Honey from food toys?
 She takes a deep nap immediately after eating.

 The mental energy required by food toys paired with the arousing scent of food stimulating the brain will tire your dog out faster than a long romp at the dog park!

 Some dogs love to fetch.
 But it’s not always convenient to take them outside.
 Don’t worry, fetch is also a great game inside.
 If you don’t live in a museum, that is.